- Determine which beamline will be needed for your project:

 Approved Program (AP) Proposals

-An Approved Program (AP) enables an investigator or a group of investigators to receive an assured percentage of beamtime for a period of several years to carry out an extended program of research.
-AP users partner with ALS staff on their research programs and in the development of new tools and/or new research protocols that will be made available to the general user population.
-APs are arranged for a period of up to three years.
+AP proposals enable an investigator or a group of investigators to receive an assured percentage of beamtime for a period of several years to carry out an extended program of research.
+AP users partner with ALS staff on their research programs and develop new tools and/or new research protocols that will be made available to the general user population.
+APs are arranged for a period of time up to three years.

 Proposal deadlines: January 15 and July 15